 “Alright,” agreed the bear.
 “I do feel for Mareva, though.
 She has been so worried, are you sure I can’t say anything?
 Have you actually seen this human with Mandamus, or is it just the word of the forest?”

 “Yes, I’ve seen them,” Gideon answered.
-“They found a baby dragon, Mytreya’s son, actually.
-They took him with them and ended up at the River of Lethe with Samhain and Lethe.”
+“They found a baby dragon, Mytreya’s son.
+They took him with them and ended up at the River of Lethe with Samhain.”

 “Mytreya’s son?” said Inc. “Why?
 What happened to her?”

 “The Rakhana killed and skinned her.
 I went and had a look after I found out.
-They took her heart, too…for Asura’s blasted wizard, Dazra, I expect.
-A dragon’s heart doesn’t decay—it turns to diamond.
-I couldn’t find it anywhere.
-They just left her to rot, yards away from her own dragonling even,” he said furiously.
+They took her heart for Asura’s blasted wizard, Dazra, I expect.
+A dragon’s heart doesn’t decay—it turns to diamond over time but the things that can be done with it before that happens,” Gideon shuddered.
+“After they stole her skin and took her heart, they left her to rot, yards away from her own dragonling.”

-Barcus began to huff and heatedly slashed a line in the dirt with his paw.
+Barcus gave a dangerous sounding snort and slashed a line in the dirt with his paw.
 “They will pay for that,” he growled, pacing in a circle.
-Inc’s eyes flashed.
+Inc’s eyes flashed with fury.

-“Now, now, old friend,” said Gideon patting the bear on the shoulder.
-“The time to rage over her death is long past.
-Her son is safe with Samhain.
-My wife will take good care of him until we can find him a den far away from man.”
+“Now, now, old friends,” said Gideon, patting the bear on the shoulder and scratching the cougar under his chin.
+“The time to rage over her death is long past and there will come a day where we have our revenge but for now, her son is safe with Samhain and she’ll take good care of him until we can find him a den far away from man.”

 Barcus is a grizzly bear (Ursus arctos horribilis) who lumbers peacefully through the forests of the Silver Kingdom.
 He is one of three members of the Forest Council that tries Mandamus for his supposed crimes against the Night Mares.
 He does is best to protect those around him but don’t get on his bad side!